Bundu Farm site: Features

 Bundu Farm site is located on the eastern edge of Bushmanland.
-Located inside the Nama Karoo biome at an at an elevation of 1105 m in an open landscape, the site environment is semi-arid to arid with frequent prolonged droughts.
+Located inside the Nama Karoo biome at an elevation of 1105 m in an open landscape, the site environment is semi-arid to arid with frequent prolonged droughts.
 Rainfall, which is highly seasonal, peaks between December and March.

 Much of the indigenous fauna and flora have been depleted due to extensive farming.
 There are small populations of steenbok, rabbits, hares, aardvarks, porcupines and jackals along with dwarf bushes, grasses and seasonal flowering annuals.
 The ground is covered with thin, weakly developed, lime-rich sandy gravel soils above Dwyka and Ecca sandstones, silts and shales of the Karoo Supergroup.
 Rock components at the site are mostly quartzites and extends to banded ironstone, jasper and chert towards the Doringberge and the Orange River valley.

 The biggest pan at the site is broadly kidney-shaped in plan, 250 m long by 150 m wide.
 It has shallow, steeply slope edges to the north and east and a more gently sloping along southern boundary.
 Maximum total depth based on sediments exposed after excavation is around 1.9 m.
 Stratigraphy and analysis of animal bones are based on deeper pits along the southern edge.

 Seven main sedimentary horizons are recorded including red sand horizon, sand-silt horizon, pebble-rubble and calcified sediment horizon, heavily calcreted horizon, a mix of more sand and less calcretization horizon, white-grey calcified clay with cobble rubble horizon, and white powdery calcreted horizon.